foerstner-lab/gffpandas/docs/source/installation.rst

 Requirements:
 **************

-The Python library gffpandas was developed with Python3.
-Thus, the user is advised to run gffpandas on Python3 or a higher version.
+The Python library gffpandas was developed with Python 3.
+Thus, the user is advised to run gffpandas on Python 3.4 or a higher version.
 For an easy installation pip_ and setuptools_ should be installed. gffpandas is dependent on the Python library pandas_, which needs to be installed, when using gffpandas.

 Installation:
 **************